-Deletions or changes in existing courses involving unit value, lecture/laboratory format, distance/mediated learning, prerequisites, class size, content, and title or description are requested on the Undergraduate GE Course Change Request form.
-Following a review of the request (substantive or procedural, as required) by the department, review and recommendation by the appropriate school committee, and approval by the school dean, the request is submitted to the General Education Committee through the Provost or Provost’s designee.
+1. Deletions or changes in existing courses involving unit value, lecture/laboratory format, distance/mediated learning, prerequisites, class size, content, and title or description are requested on the Undergraduate GE Course Change Request form.
+Following a review by the department, review and recommendation by the appropriate school or College committee, and approval by the school or College dean, the request is submitted to the GE Committee through the Provost or Provost’s designee.
 If approved, the course is incorporated into the next year’s catalog, and it may be scheduled for offering during the academic year covered by the catalog.

-The procedures for school submission of existing course proposals are as follows:

-a.
-The procedures for existing course proposals shall be the same as those described for new course proposals with the understanding that the depth of the review is contingent upon the extent of the proposed change.
+2. The procedures for submission of existing course proposals shall be the same as those described for new course proposals with the understanding that the depth of the review is contingent upon the extent of the proposed change.

-C. Procedures for Submitting Interdisciplinary Course Proposals

-1. A request for an interdisciplinary course to be added to the General Education Program is made through the submission of an undergraduate General Education course proposal form.
-Following substantive review of the request by the departments, appropriate school committees, and approval by the school deans, the request is submitted for review to the General Education Committee through the Office of the Provost or the Provost’s designee.
-All proposals must include a justification of the course as a legitimate interdisciplinary offering consistent with Area goals.

-Notes:
+C. Procedures Relevant to both New and Existing GE Courses

 1. When a new course or a proposed change affects another program or department, it must be cleared by the affected program or department.
 Such clearance, as evidenced by the appropriate signatures on the request form, must be secured by the department requesting the change.
-If clearance is denied, then resolution of the issues can be sought before the General Education Committee.
-If a change affects other courses or programs within the department making the request, the necessary adjustments should also be indicated on the form.
+If clearance is denied, then resolution of the issues can be sought before the GE Committee.
+If a change significantly affects other courses or programs within the department making the request, the necessary adjustments should also be indicated on the form.
 Information on current course interrelationships may be obtained from the Provost or Provost’s designee.

-2. The General Education Committee will be responsible for recommending to the Provost or Provost’s designee amendments to the list of courses included in the General Education Program.
+2. The GE Committee will be responsible for recommending to the Provost or Provost’s designee amendments to the list of courses included in the GE Program.

-3. All courses in General Education must be resubmitted and reapproved every five years during a review performed by the General Education Committee to ensure the courses continue to meet the objectives and intent of the program.
+3. All courses in GE must be resubmitted and reapproved every five years during a review performed by the GE Committee to ensure the courses continue to meet the goals and learning outcomes of the program.

-Policies for Inclusion and Evaluation of
+Approval and Evaluation of

 General Education Courses

+Note: Sections I and II below are also included within the GE Policies Document for additional clarity

 I. Goals Guiding General Education

-A. The General Education Program expands the student’s intellectual horizons, fosters lifelong learning, prepares them for further professional study and instills within them an appreciation of cultures other than their own.
+The GE Program expands students’ intellectual horizons, fosters lifelong learning, prepares them for further professional study and instills within them an appreciation of cultures other than their own.
 The University will remain committed to providing a quality general education experience for all students and make it clear that such an experience is the foundation of all applied and professional programs.

 II.
 Criteria for Evaluation

-A. Criteria Applying to All Areas
+Characteristics of GE Courses in All Areas

-Courses proposed for, or under review in, General Education are expected to meet the following criteria:
+Courses proposed for, or under review in, GE are expected to meet the following criteria:

-1. Courses in General Education are grounded in the Liberal Arts and Sciences, through professional courses that meet the guidelines may be included.
+Courses are grounded in the Liberal Arts and Sciences, though professional courses that meet the guidelines may be included.

-2. Courses must cover the subjects by exploring major ideas, themes, and concepts consistent with the intent of the subarea goals, objectives and specifications.
-The area goals, objectives, and specifications should be integrated into the course in meaningful way.
+Courses must cover subjects by exploring major ideas, themes, and concepts consistent with the intent of the subarea goals, specifications, and learning outcomes, all of which should be integrated into the course in a meaningful way.